mindscan-de/BrightFlux/README.md

 * combine profiles to new profiles / have orthogonal profiles
 * better filter options for search in backend - improve to distill metadata search from file search, and use caching for both of them.
 * show source code for 'evidence' - also solve utf-8 problem... non utf-8 will not be properly shown....
-* also fix problem with non windows cr/lf construction.

 DFQL